web3privacy/Platform/Research.md

 | 1.0 (desktop) | Initial prototype built during ETHRome hackathon based on [data manifesto](https://github.com/web3privacy/data/tree/main#readme) | Oct, 2023 | [link](https://github.com/web3privacy/web3privacy/blob/main/Web3privacynowplatform/UI/Readme.md#v10-eth-rome-prototype) |

 ## Dataset

+**Research purposes**
+- _Machine-readable data_: find data that can be scrapped in the future & minimise human error
+- _Human labour_: map down data that should be aggregated manually (with potential for automation)
+- _Data formats_: map down the way projects share data publicly, highlight differences that should be unified from "docs.project name" link to GitHub link in the same place (bottom of the landing)

 | Activity | Description | Date | Link |
 | ------------- | ------------- | ------------- | ------------- |